cabraile/locosigns-ws/readme.md

 2 ABOUT THIS REPOSITORY
 ======================
 This workspace contains the ~prototype~ packages used in the LoCoSigns project.
 The standard is to used catkin-like workspaces and everything else for working with ROS.

+On this project, all the variables follow the standard unit system (meters, meters per second, radians and so on).

 The __TL;DR__ section summarizes the main topics of this readme.
 However, if you want to read the full version, Section 4 to 7 provide a detailed description of the topics, parameters, messages and usage.
 Also, make sure you read the Section __TODO__ at the end of this document for checking if the implementation on its state is applicable for your problem.

 P.S.
 The model used for simulation was downloaded from from [this repository](https://github.com/osrf/car_demo).
 All `prius_*` packages are the simulation model's packages and can be ignored/removed if you do not intend to perform simulation.